Managing collaborations in AWS Clean Rooms - AWS Clean Rooms

 4. Choose the Members tab.

-5. View the Member status of each member.
+5. In the Members table, review the Status of each member.

 Removing a member from a collaboration